luigibonati/ase/doc/ase/md.rst

 ``angle_limit`` while enforcing a ``maxstep`` to ensure potentiostatic accuracy.
 [1] To escape loops on the pontential energy surface or to break symmetries, a random drift vector parallel to the contour can be applied as a fraction of the step size via ``parallel_drift``.
-The method cannot be used at minima since the contour is a single point.
+Contour exploration cannot be used at minima since the contour is a single point.

 ::